The Singular Patagonia

 The hotel offers excellent all-inclusive packages that include all meals, bar, airport transfers and guided excursions

-Call us on (858) 523-9000 to start planning your vacation to The Singular Patagonia or take a look at our itineraries to Patagonia
+To start planning your vacation to The Singular Patagonia

 The Singular Hotel is set on 100 acres bordering the shores of the Fjord of Last Hope surrounded by rugged Patagonian landscape and mountains.
 Located near to Puerto Natales, a stay here perfectly complements a visit to the Torres del Paine National Park, giving travelers a chance to immerse themselves in the fjords and channels, visiting remote glaciers onboard the hotel's comfortable motorboat.